nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `delete n/Alex Yeoh`
 * `delete n/John Doe m/`

 >:bulb: Specify the medical history to be deleted using `m/` if it's only the medical history data that is to be deleted
+e.g `delete n/John Doe m/Diabetes`

 ![result for 'delete n/Alex Yeoh'](images/deleteResult.jpg)